MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : There are four plates in the room.
 The first green plate will have a Revenant Knight spawn on it.
 Any plates being activated will inflict a random ally with Torn Between Dimensions if there isn't a Torn player already.
 Anyone on an activated plate can see the location of the Blightguard fragment / Brand Claimer while they are on it.
 The second eligible plate is the plate under the floating objective.
 If both plates are activated in order, platforms will appear that the Torn player can jump on while the plates remain activated.
 Two(?) platforms will also spawn around the arena depending on plates activated, holding a Taken ranged unit on each of them.
 If any plate is activated out of order, all plates will light on fire and deal continuous damage to players on plates until no players are standing on plates.

+: The sides of each plate do not count as standing on them.

 ### Mechanically Relevant Enemies

 **Ir Halak, Deathsinger**

-: Hive Wizard boss.
+: Hive Wizard boss. **Can stomp**.
 Starts each phase with Brand of Weaving.
 Treated as an [elite for purposes of damage calculation](https://www.reddit.com/r/DestinyTheGame/comments/x0r0on/wardcliff_coil_doesnt_do_extra_damage_to_vehicles/).
-While singing, doesn't attack and inflicts Dirge of Unraveling on the raid.
-Only one Deathsinger can be singing at a time (do they always alternate? is the first one static?).
+While singing, doesn't fire projectiles and inflicts Dirge of Unraveling on the raid.
+Only one Deathsinger can be singing at a time (do they always alternate? is the first one static?). **If there are no singing Deathsingers, the phase resets in roughly 10 seconds.**

 **Ir Anûk, Deathsinger**